MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/mac-whatsnew.md

 *Date published: 1/6/20*

-In our final update of the year, we finetuned some code and fixed the following bugs:
+In our final update of the year, we finetuned some code and fixed the following behaviors:

 - Copying things from the remote session to a network share or USB drive no longer creates empty files.
 - Specifying an empty password in a user account no longer causes a double certificate prompt.